Written by Donald E. Sheppard

 TENNESSEE East Tennessee

-Having crossed the Tennessee River at Muscle Shoals, Hernando de Soto's army followed an Indian trail up Shoal Creek into Tennessee, through Loretta and to Lawrenceburg, forty miles from his army's crossing place at Muscle Shoals.
+Having crossed the Tennessee River at Muscle Shoals, Hernando de Soto's army followed an Indian trail up Shoal Creek into Tennessee, through Loretta (photo below) and to Lawrenceburg, forty miles from his army's river crossing place at Muscle Shoals.

 DeSoto rode that distance, into Tennessee, in one day, December 17th, 1540, under a Bright Moon, as his select riders had done elsewhere.
 Most of his other horsemen rode that distance in two days, while the army spent several more proceeding up that trail to Lawrenceburg.
 DeSoto's Personal Secretary, Rangel, says, "They were (all) there in Chicasa that Christmas."
 Chicasa later became the place Davy Crockett called Home on land taken from the Chicasaw Indians by America's 1816 Treaty with the Chickasaw, (Mapped Here in 1805).Chicasa Conquest Data, from simple to detailed, by Conquistadors:

 DeSoto's Tennessee Chronicles by Biedma, Rangel, Elvas & Inca

 DESOTO'S TRAIL ON GOOGLE EARTH and CONQUEST CALENDARS

 The Gentleman of Elvas says, "After they were in Chicasa they suffered great hardships and cold, for it was already Winter, and most of the men were lodged in the open field in the snow before having any place where they could build houses.
-This land was very well peopled, the population being spread out as was that of Mabila (in today's Alabama).
+This land was very well peopled, the population being spread out as was that of Mabila (in Alabama).
 It was fertile and abounding in corn, most of this being still in the fields.
 The amount necessary for passing the winter was gathered.
 Certain Indians were captured, among whom was one (from today's Huntsville, Alabama - lying east of DeSoto's Tennessee River crossing place) who was greatly esteemed by the (local Chicasa) chief." © 1993, University of Alabama Press